Adeel-Intizar/Xtreme-Vision/README.md

 This is the Official Repository of Xtreme-Vision.
 Xtreme-Vision is a High Level Python Library which is built with simplicity in mind for Computer Vision Tasks, such as Object-Detection, Human-Pose-Estimation, Segmentation Tasks, it provides the support of a list of state-of-the-art algorithms, You can Start Detecting with Pretrained Weights as well as You can train the Models On Custom Dataset and with Xtreme-Vision you have the Power to detect/segment only the Objects of your interest

 Currently, It Provides the Solution for the following Tasks:
+   - Object Detection
-   - Object-Detection
+   - Pose Estimation
-   - Pose-Estimation
+   - Object Segmentation
-   - Segmentation
+   - Human Part Segmentation

 For Detection with pre-trained models it provides: